EDAPINENUT/ExplicitShortCut/README.md

 ### Evaluation
-For the trained checkpoints, or the downloaded ones (.pt file), we provide a distributed evaluation scripts for large-scale sampling and quantitative evaluation (FID, IS):
+For the trained checkpoints, or the downloaded ones (.pt file), we provide a distributed evaluation script for large-scale sampling and quantitative evaluation (FID, IS):

 ```bash
 torchrun --nproc_per_node=8 --nnodes=1 evaluate.py \